Plus 10 Ways to Practice on Vacation!

 More time to practice

 Not having homework and projects to turn in leaves extra time on the table for practicing and enjoyment of playing an instrument.
-Also, if a student didn’t have much time to practice the prior semester, summer is a great time to catch up.
+Also, if a student didn’t have much time to practice the prior semester, summer is a great time to catch up, especially with piano lessons.

 Every year we have a certain amount of families who take a complete break from music lessons over the summer.
 It makes us sad because many parents don’t fully understand the progress and momentum their child is losing from taking almost a 3-month break.
 Continuing music lessons through the summer ensures a student won’t lose what they’ve already gained.

-Summer is a great time to double up on lessons and take advantage of that extra time.
+Summer is a great time to double up on piano lessons and guitar lessons and take advantage of that extra time.
 Without having school and other activities in the way, a student can direct more attention to learning music.

 Music lessons in your home are extremely easy to work into your summer schedule.
 Even if you’ll be out of town for extended periods of time, fitting some lessons in where you can is better than none at all, especially if you have already been learning an instrument.